The

 ferrite rod provided is now 100mm long, so it's a bit easier to

 handle and you can make the paper tubes a bit wider.
-You
+You still

-tuning coil though.
+coil though.

 Connecting to the Crocodile Clips